-The decrease in net capital assets can be attributed to annual depreciation of capital assets.
+The decrease in net capital assets can be attributed to the sale of a land parcel and annual depreciation of capital assets.
 Additional information on capital assets can be found in Note 5 of the Notes to the Financial Statements.

-At June 30, 2016, the College had \$5,625,000 in outstanding debt.
+At June 30, 2017, the College had \$5,180,000 in outstanding debt.